 Steven Schweitzer, Academic Dean at Bethany Theological Seminary was one of several morning Bible Study speakers.

 Brethren Benefit Trust presented their annual slideshow of the Pension Plan Members who went to be with the Lord during the past year.

 Love Feast & Communion was celebrated by the delegate body and non-delegates who wished to participate.
 This was a new experience for most if not all Conference attendees since it was the first such service in recent memory.
-Moist towels were used instead of water basins, most probably because of convention center liability restrictions.
+Moist towelettes were used instead of water basins, most probably because of convention center liability restrictions.
 On Saturday afternoon, July 6, the Conference body was invited by Moderator Donita Keister to receive communion.
 Table groups were provided with the sacrificial elements of communion in plain white boxes, followed by the feet washing service in rooms adjacent to the main auditorium.